xdmnl/api-documentation/source/includes/_endpoints.md

 Name | Type | Description
 -----|------|------------
 inbox_id | string (optional) | ID of the inbox to export the analytics for.
-If omitted, the export will contain all the inboxes. teammate_id | string (optional) | ID of the teammate to export the analytics for.
-If omitted, the export will contain all the teammates.
+If omitted, the export will contain all the inboxes.
 tag_id: `tag_55c8c149` | string (optional) | ID the tag to export the analytics for.
 If omitted, the export will contain all the tags. start | number | Start time of the data to include in the export. end | number | End time of the data to include in the export.